hectorstudio/react-client-interface-with-tango/Widgets.md

 A question mark (e.g. `label?`) denotes an optional field.

 ### Base Input Definition

+All input definitions derive from a base definition, which means that the below fields are available in all input types.

 | Key | Type | Description
 |-|-|-
 | type | string | The type of input.
 Can assume the following values: boolean, number, string, complex, select, attribute, color, device, command